-- It is mandatory to use screened power cables.
-Cable selection must be based on application requirements. - Select cable cross section depending on the cable gland size and the application requirements, like maximum current. - Use only EMI-shielded power cables to make sure the correct operation of the electric device and to minimize the radiated emissions.
+- For the power cables, it is recommended to use Radox Elastomer S, screened automotive cable or equivalent cable with similar specifications. - Cable cross section can be 35 mm, 50 mm or max.
+70 mm, depending on the maximum current of the electric device. - Use only EMI shielded power cables to make sure the correct operation of the electric device and to minimize the radiated emissions.
 Cable shields must be connected to the electric device ground at both ends of the cable.